 ping -c 5 "$(id)"

 The above code injection returns a response like this:

 ping: unknown host uid=0(root) gid=0(root) groups=0(root)

-Also deactivate that function in your language's configuration file if you don't need system command functionality, deactivate it in your configuration to eliminate the risk of attackers getting access to the system shell on the host operating system through the vulnerability web applications.
-In some languages you can separate the execution of the process from the input parameters.
-You can also build a white-list of possible inputs and check its format.
-For example integer for a numeric id.
+If you don't need system command functionality, deactivate it in your configuration to eliminate the risk of attackers getting access to the system shell on the host operating system through vulnerable web applications.
+In some languages, you can separate the execution of the process from the input parameters.
+You can also build a white list of possible inputs and check the formats, for example accepting only integer for a numeric id.